orkes-io/docs/blog/2022-01-31-image-processing-fork.md

 ```
 This creates a JSON object with our 2 AWS S3 URLs where our new jpg and webp images are now hosted.

-> The JOIN and FORK tasks are System tasks, and therefore do not require an additional task definitio- the workflow definition is suffcient.
+> The JOIN and FORK tasks are System tasks, and therefore do not require an additional task definition- the workflow definition is sufficient.

 ## The Fork Tasks